World War Two - Air Dropped Ordnance

 From a very young age my interest in World War Two

 was inspired by hearing stories of the Air Raids of the

 Blitz from my Grandad.
 A family member was also killed

 when a German Bomb fell on Petworth Boys School in

 Sussex in 1942 - he was aged just 10 yrs old.

-Since then I have been a collector & restorer of items from the Home Front & relics associated with the Air Raids including items such as German Bomb Fuzes, Bomb Tail Fins, Bomb Cases, & items of Shrapnel & other relics which were often collected by school children after the raids.
+Since then I have been collecting items from the Home Front & relics associated with the Air Raids including items such as German Bomb Fuzes, Bomb Tail Fins, Bomb Cases, & items of Shrapnel & other relics which were often collected by school children after the raids.
 Most of my collection is on display at the Wings Museum where it can be appreciated by others.
 These relics now act as a form of remembrance & help teach younger generations of the horrors of war.
 Please note: ALL items in my collection are completely safe & free from any explosive material.

 "I am always interested in hearing from people that have any items of WW2 inert Air Dropped Ordnance from photos, shrapnel, bombs, fuzes, relics, & items of bomb disposal equipment etc".

 Please use the contact page on this website to make contact with me